Arthur Wergs Mitchell

-Arthur Wergs Mitchell, Sr. (December 22, 1883 – May 9, 1968), was a U.S. Representative from Illinois.
-For his entire congressional career from 1935 to 1943, he was the only African American in Congress.
-Mitchell was the first African American to be elected to the United States Congress as a Democrat—he defeated and succeeded Oscar De Priest, a black Republican.
+Arthur Wergs Mitchell, Sr. (December 22, 1883 – May 9, 1968), was a U.S. Representative from Illinois and civil rights activist.
+Representing Illinois's 1st congressional district, for his entire congressional career from 1935 to 1943, he was the only African American in Congress.
+A supporter of the New Deal, Mitchell was the first African American to be elected to the United States Congress as a Democrat.

 Early life

 Mitchell was born to Taylor Mitchell and Emma (Patterson) in Lafayette, Alabama.
-He left home at 14 to go to the Tuskegee Institute.
+He left home at 14 to attend the Tuskegee Institute.
 He worked on a farm and as an office boy to Booker T. Washington while attending the Institute.
 Mitchell attended Columbia University briefly and qualified for the bar.
 He then moved to Chicago, Illinois and began to work for the Republican Party.
 Mitchell switched from the Republican Party to the Democratic Party in 1932 as he was “ambitious and impatient with the entrenched black Republican leadership, [seeking] a chance for personal advancement in the concurrent rise of the national Democratic party."
 He was a member of Phi Beta Sigma fraternity and served as its 6th International President from 1926–1934.